AshishDev-16/restaurant-booking/README.md

-# Restaurant Booking System
+# Restaurant TableBooking System

-A restaurant booking application with a strong focus on frontend user experience and design, built with Next.js.
+A restaurant table booking application with a strong focus on frontend user experience and design, built with Next.js.
 Features a modern, responsive interface and basic backend integration for managing reservations.

 ## Features